desec-io/draft-shetho-dnsop-ds-automation/draft-shetho-dnsop-ds-automation.md

 1. Entities performing automated DS maintenance SHOULD verify

     {:type="a"}
-    1. the consistency of DS update requests across all authoritative nameservers in the delegation (one query per type and hostname), and
+    1. the consistency of DS update requests across all authoritative nameservers in the delegation (one query per type and hostname) {{!I-D.ietf-dnsop-cds-consistency}}, and

     2. that the resulting DS record set would not break DNSSEC validation if deployed,

    and cancel the update if the verifications do not succeed.

-2. Parent operators (such as registries) SHOULD reduce a DS record set's TTL to a value between 5–15 minutes when it is updated, and restore the normal TTL value at a later occasion (but not before the old DS RRset's TTL has expired).
+2. Parent operators (such as registries) SHOULD reduce a DS record set's TTL to a value between 5–15 minutes when the set of records is changed, and restore the normal TTL value at a later occasion (but not before the previous DS RRset's TTL has expired).

 ## Reporting {#reporting}